Crown Casino

 Melbourne Transformation Plan

 Our expectation for Crown’s ongoing transformation continues with the Melbourne Transformation Plan.
-In April 2024 the VGCCC issued a written direction to Crown, to ensure it executes the Plan:
+Since April 2024 the VGCCC issued 3 written directions to Crown, to ensure it executes the Plan:

 The VGCCC continues to carefully monitor Crown to ensure any failings identified by the Royal Commission are not repeated.